danielnitz/DobotPi/README.md

 #####To Do (my personal hardware and software to do list):
 -----------------------------------------------------

-- [ ] Implement move to angles function (should be super simple to do)
+- [ ] Implement move to angles function
+- [ ] Address boundary case where arm transitions from left to right side and vice versa
+- [ ] Address case where end point is a valid position, but intervening points aren't

 - [ ] Install limit switches on the Dobot and implement the code to control them.
 Could use a photointerrupter like Max (open-dobot) or some hall effect limit switches that use magnets (or combination).
 Either is probably better than a manual limit switch.
 All are only a few dollars each.
 Will likely need to 3d print some mounts for these.